tracevision/public_documantation/docs/02_Endpoints/02_Events.md

             "count":1
          }
 ```
-context contains a visit’s medals and user’s comment for the visit.<br /><br />
+context contains a visit’s medals and user’s comment for the visit.

 Properties for a new follower:
 ```javascript